BY-LAWS FOR THE SAN DIEGO CHAPTER OF THE NATIONAL ASSOCIATION OF TEACHERS OF SINGING

 Article VI.
 STUDENT AUDITIONS

 This program is an opportunity for voice students of all levels to receive helpful and encouraging adjudications from NATS voice teachers.
-The financial objective is to break even.
+Student Auditions are not a profit-making endeavor.
 Accumulated student and teacher entrance fees, minus expenses, will be distributed as monetary awards among the winners.
 Details and all other governing factors of the competition will be at the discretion of the Student Auditions Co-Chairpersons in consultation with his/her committee members and the Executive Board.

 Article VII.
 EXECUTIVE BOARD AND ITS DUTIES

 A. The Executive Board shall consist of all elected officers and the immediate Past President.

 B. The Executive Board shall be the governing body of the chapter.